sreachtools/SReachTools/examples.md

 * the relative dynamics of a spacecraft in space to a docking station
 * the stochastic double integrator.

-All these examples are written using MATLAB's LiveEditor and are available in the `examples` folder.
+All these examples listed below were written using MATLAB's LiveEditor.
+They are available in the `examples` folder of the project.

 **NOTE**: The HTML pages will open in the same page if CTRL/CMD key is not pressed.